F111 Chemistry (Industrial Route) MChem Undergraduate 2016

 - Practical Chemistry 2 – Organic

 Your final second-year module provides you with an opportunity to specialise or to continue study with a timetable-compatible module of another subject.
-You study one 20-credit module from:
+You will study one 20-credit module.Modules have previously included:

 - Biological Chemistry